 6.14 Dangling Reference to Heap [XYK]

-This vulnerability as documented in ISO/IEC TR 24772-1:2019 clause 6.14 is not applicable to Python because Python uses garbage collection for memory reclamation, thus no dangling references can exist.
+This vulnerability as documented in ISO/IEC TR 24772-1:2019 clause 6.14 only minimally applies to Python because Python uses garbage collection for memory reclamation, thus no dangling references can exist.
 Specifically, Python only uses namespaces to access objects, therefore when an object is deallocated there are no names denoting the reclaimed object.
 Attempts to access those names anyway will raise runtime exceptions as usual.
 Vulnerabilities associated with runtime exceptions are addressed in clause 6.36.

 Note: due to reference cycles and __del__ methods, it is possible for objects that were scheduled for deallocation to gain new live references, and hence not be candidates for deallocation after all.
 Python runtimes are aware of this when it happens, and avoid deallocating the memory, ensuring that dangling references to heap memory are not created.

+6.14.1 Applicability to language

+Python permits direct access to the internal data of objects by using the memoryview() function.
+The memoryview() function is useful on very large objects since it does not create a copy of the object data and, as a result, can perform certain tasks much faster.
+Managing this direct access to objects does require verification that the object data remains valid even if the object is no longer needed elsewhere in the program.

+6.14.2 Guidance to language users

+Follow the guidance contained in ISO/IEC TR 24772-1:2019 clause 6.14.5.

+When accessing data objects directly by using memoryview(), make sure that the data pointed to remains valid until it is no longer needed.

 6.15 Arithmetic Wrap-around Error [FIF]

 6.15.1 Applicability to language